discrete-notes/discrete-notes.github.io/_posts/2021-03-26-distributed-plants.md

 ## A first model

-Let's try to think about how one would "generate a tree" algorithmically.
+Let's try to think about how one would "generate a tree".
 For someone with an algorithmic background the first idea is probably to consider a rule such as: